KaiYan289/RLpapersnote/README.md

 Note: once the random seed is set anywhere in this process (regardless of which file it is in), the seed remain fixed (unless implicitly set by other libraries).

+52. You should reduce the learning rate if you are using batchnorm.
+Batchnorm changes the landscape.

 # Useful Linux Debugging Commands